MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/download-package.md

 **Azure Pipelines**

-Use this task in a build or release pipeline to download a package from a package management feed in Azure Artifacts or TFS.
+Use this task to download a package from a package management feed in Azure Artifacts or TFS.
 Requires the Package Management extension.

 ::: moniker range="> tfs-2018"